Speedup of Distributed Algorithms for Power Graphs in the CONGEST Model: Speedup technique for algorithms on in the CONGEST model

+This section assumes $k$ is even.
+In the case $k$ is odd our technique cost another factor of $O(\Delta)$ of communication rounds per algorithm round.
+Hence it behaves as if the distance required is $k + 1$ in terms for CONGEST communication.
+Our method for distance-$k$ computations consists of two stages.

 In the first stage each vertex collects information from its $k/2$-hop-neighborhood.
 This is done by broadcasting in parallel from all vertices to distance $k/2$.
 Consequently, for any pair of vertices $u,v$ at distance $k$ one from another, there exists a vertex $w$ in the middle of a path between $u$ and $w$ that received the information of $u$ and $v$.
 Indeed, the distance between $u$ and $w$ is $k/2$, and between $v$ and $w$ it is $k/2$.
 Next, $w$ computes internally, for each $u$ in the $k/2$-hop-neighborhood of $w$, the available information for $u$ regarding its $k$-hop-neighbors.
-That is, the neighbors at distance $k$ from $u$ who are also in the $k/2$-neighborhood of $w$.
+That is, the neighbors at distance $k$ from $u$ who are also in the $k/2$-neighborhood of $w$, Which, sometimes contains all of the vertices in the $k/2$-neighborhood of $w$ and sometimes only part of in case we would like to avoid double counting.

 In the second stage, for all $v \in V$, all information computed for $v$ in its $k/2$-hop-neighborhood should be delivered to $v$.
 Recall that the information computed by vertices in the $k/2$-hop-neighborhood of $v$ is about the $k$-hop-neighborhood of $v$.
 But delivering the entire information in a straightforward way to $v$ requires up to $\Delta^k$ rounds.
 Indeed, vertices at distance $k/2$ from $v$ hold information of size up to $\Delta^{k/2}$, and the number of such vertices is up to $\Delta^{k/2}$.
 In order to reduce the amount of information that has to be passed, an aggregation function is used.
 Specifically, each vertex $v$ collects information in a convergecast manner.
 That is, each vertex at distance $k/2$ from $v$ sends information of size $\Delta^{k/2}$ to its neighbors.
 This requires $O(\Delta^{k/2})$ rounds.
 Now vertices at distance $k/2 - 1$ from $v$ have received information from their neighbors at distance $k/2$ from $v$.
 But instead of sending all this information to $v$ they perform an aggregation in which the information size shrinks to $\Delta^{k/2 - 1}$.
-In the following phase, the information size shrinks to $\Delta^{k/2 - 2}$, etc. See Figure 1 for an illustration.
+In the following phase, the information size shrinks to $\Delta^{k/2 - 2}$, etc. See Figure 1.